 The GCERS is regulated under the Genesee County Employees' Retirement Ordinance and individual union/management collectively-bargained contracts.
-This Ordinance has been approved by the Genesee County Board of Commissioners and the State of Michigan Pension Plan Committee, during its existence.
+This Ordinance has been approved by the Genesee County Board of Commissioners.

 ADMINISTRATION OF SYSTEM

 The administration and responsibility for the proper operation of the System is vested in the Genesee County Retirement Commission, which is comprised of the following representatives as defined by Ordinance: